 The Agent service is responsible for managing debugging sessions for Enterprise Architect's GDB debugger.
 The service allows Enterprise Architect users to debug Linux programs.
 The service can be managed from the ribbon.
-It can also be run independently from a terminal.
+It can also be

 The Services Menu